emilyriehl/yoneda/src/simplicial-hott/09-yoneda.rzk.md

             ( arrows-from-initial a)
             ( id-arr A a)
             ( \ f ->
-              covariant-transport A a a f C C-is-covariant u) ( identity-component-arrows-from-initial))
+              covariant-transport A a a f C is-covariant-C u) ( identity-component-arrows-from-initial))
-          ( id-arr-covariant-transport A a C C-is-covariant u)))
+          ( id-arr-covariant-transport A a C is-covariant-C u)))

-#def ind-initial-ev-pt-pointwise uses (a-is-initial)
+#def ind-initial-ev-pt-pointwise uses (is-initial-a)
   (s : (x : A) -> C x)
   (b : A)
   : ind-initial (ev-pt A a C s) b = s b